HamburgChimps/apple-notes-liberator/README.md

 jbang app install apple-notes-liberator@hamburgchimps
 ```

-You will be greeted with the following message:
+You will then be greeted with the following message:

 ```bash
 [jbang] https://github.com/hamburgchimps/apple-notes-liberator/releases/latest/download/apple-notes-liberator.jar is not from a trusted source thus not running it automatically.